 - definition of the optimal composition of the administrative body and its Board Committees; - identification of candidates for the office of Director in the event of co-optation; - self-assessment of the administrative body and its Board Committees.
-In particular, the AGSC defines the timing, criteria and tools for carrying out the related process, also involving the Board of Statutory Auditors and making use, where deemed appropriate, at least every three years, of a leading independent consultant in the sector, with the task of supporting the Directors and Statutory Auditors in conducting the analyses;

-- possible presentation, by the outgoing administrative body, of a list for the appointment of the new Board of Directors, to be implemented according to methods that ensure its transparent formation and presentation; - preparation, updating and implementation of any plan for the succession of the Chief Executive Officer and the other Executive Directors, where appointed.
+In particular, the AGSC defines the timing, criteria and tools for carrying out the related process, also involving the Board of Statutory Auditors and making use, where deemed appropriate, at least every three years, of a leading independent consultant in the sector, with the task of supporting the Directors and Statutory Auditors in conducting the analyses; - possible presentation, by the outgoing administrative body, of a list for the appointment of the new Board of Directors, to be implemented according to methods that ensure its formation and transparent presentation; - preparation, updating and implementation of any plan for the succession of the Executive Directors, where appointed.